P7h/Learning-Guava/README.md

     gradle --no-color clean test -Dtest.single=Splitter

-After the run is complete, [Test case Report](build/reports/tests/index.html) would get been created in `build/reports/tests/index.html`.<br>
+After the run is complete, [JUnit Test case Report](build/reports/tests/index.html) would get been created in `build/reports/tests/index.html`.<br>
 Open this file in a browser to see the Test Summary of this particular run.<br>

 ## Problems